IBM/merlin-docs/docs/guides/overview/sandbox.md

 * BP or IBM Sellers can engage with the submission of a Deal Support Request against a pre-sales opportunity.
 * Clients should reach out to your Seller to be nominated for participation.
 Your Seller will submit a Deal Support Request for `Power IBM i Merlin TestDrive` via the Client Engineering engagement process.

-For general inqueries, contact us at ce4s@ibm.com.
+For general inquiries, contact us at ce4s@ibm.com.